jackyzha0/jackyzha0.github.io/content/thoughts/page layout.md

 ## Visual
 Mechanisms
--   upper-left-corner preference
+-  Upper-left-corner preference
--   whitespace
+-  Whitespace
--   contrasting fonts
+-  Contrasting fonts
 	- the bigger and bolder, the more important the info
--   contrasting foreground and background colours
+-  Contrasting foreground and background colours
     -   eg. putting white text on a black background
--   positioning, alignment, and indenting
+-  Positioning, alignment, and indenting
     -   indented text is subordinate to whatever's above it
--   graphics like lines, boxes, coloured bars
+-  Graphics like lines, boxes, coloured bars
     -   things in a box or group go together

-Flow
+- Flow
 	-   remember tendency to read top-to-bottom and left-to-right (at least, in the west)
 	-   **focal point:** spots your eyes can't resist going to
 	    -   tend to follow them from strongest to weakest
 	    -   better pages only have a few — having too many dilutes the importance
 	-   meaning and context play a big part in visual flow → perceived meaning of page content will change where the user chooses to look

 ## Placement
 -   **proximity:** put things close together, and viewers will associate them with one another